Dec 1, 2025

 In environments where numerous surveillance cameras and IoT devices are installed,

-• Surveillance cameras operating 24/7
+• Surveillance cameras that operate 24/7

 • Numerous sensors installed in factories, warehouses, and buildings

-In such settings,
+In such environments,

-communication volume and costs.
+it is possible to significantly reduce communication volume and communication costs.

-Typical Scenes Where Edge AI Excels
+Typical Scenarios Where Edge AI Excels

 • Manufacturing sites

-• Autonomous driving and in-vehicle systems
+• Self-driving and in-vehicle systems

 • Smart cities and infrastructure monitoring

-• Areas with unstable communication
+• Locations with unstable communication

-Conclusion: The Future of AI is Taking the Best of Both Cloud and Edge
+Conclusion: The ‘Best of Both Worlds’ of Cloud and Edge AI

 • The flow is

-• The reasons for gaining attention are
+• The reasons for its increasing attention are

-Future AI systems will implement
+Future AI systems will use the approach of